-As high school student, college is one of the most important transitions of your life, and requires years of planning before hitting that submit button on your dream school application.
+As a high school student, college is one of the most important transitions of your life, and requires years of planning before hitting that submit button on your dream school application.
 Being an international college student in America, I know how stressful the application can be, especially for international students who don’t have the opportunity to visit the schools they are interested in.
 Therefore, I wanted to develop a College Application Planner for students based on what I’ve used in the past.
 Organization and communication are extremely important in this cycle, and this planer is a guide and a tracking tool for your college applications.

 The college search and timeline spreadsheets let you keep track of all your college information for comparison and access online on your phone and laptop.
 I’ve always recommended students make an online spreadsheet for their college search because you can easily update the latest information without the hassle of erasing and rewriting information in your physical planner.